caltechlibrary/cait/OVERVIEW.md

 + Export ArchivesSpace content as needed with _cait_
 + Index the exported data with _indexdataset_
 + Explore dataset with _searchdataset_
-+ Write a JavaScript program to make corrections or use _caitjs_ interactively to fix/update data
++ Write a JavaScript program to make corrections or use _cait_ interactively to fix/update data

 ## Workflow for importing data from Excel